 So it is nearly two weeks later that I write about our experience taking a cooking class at Beit Sitti, something my flatmate and I had wanted to do for a little while.
 My flatmate’s friend from Germany offered us the opportunity as his way of saying “thank you” for letting him crash in our living room for a few days.
 It was very generous of him and I am very grateful.
 Continue reading

 Christmas morning we woke up and it was raining.
 It was also a Sunday and thus, most museums were closed (though Sunday isn’t a weekend here, this is similar to how museums in the West often close on Mondays).
-After much deliberation, we chose the most cheerful place we could possibly go on a rainy Christmas Day, Yad Vashem (the Holocaust Museum), as it was one of the only places open.
+After much deliberation, we chose the most cheerful place we could possibly go on a rainy Christmas Day: Yad Vashem (the Holocaust Museum).
+It was one of the only places open.

 Jerusalem, glorious Jerusalem.
-By the time we got to Jerusalem, on the 23rd of December, it had been two weeks since I’d been in the city and boy, did I miss it!
-I had been driving my family nuts talking about all the wonderful things we could do there during our nine days in Jordan.
+By the time we got to Jerusalem, on the 23rd of December, it had been two weeks since I’d been in the city and boy did I miss it!
+I had been driving my family nuts talking about all the wonderful things we could do there.
 Getting back to Jerusalem was like returning home.

-We arrived late in the evening on Friday night and missed the welcoming of Shabbat at the Western Wall.
-Instead, we grabbed 7-shekel falafel at a stand across from the Damascus Gate and wandered through the Old City at night.
-My mother was amazed by the cleaning job that had been recently done on the walls and buildings, and my brother and father were astounded by the beauty of this living and breathing Old City.
+We arrived late in the evening on Friday and missed the welcoming of Shabbat at the Western Wall.
+Instead, we grabbed 7-shekel falafel sandwiches at a stand across from the Damascus Gate and wandered through the Old City at night.
+My mother was amazed by the cleaning job that had been done on the walls and buildings, and my brother and father were astounded by the beauty of this living and breathing Old City.
 Continue reading